PLCnext/PLCnext_RT_Datalogger/getting-started/Part-01/README.md

 •	Defining the variables
 1. Create an IEC Program “DIO_Producer” in the „Components“ area
-2. Select the „Variables“ tab and create the port variables with “bool” datatype and “IN Port” usage for the signals
+2. Select the „Variables“ tab
+3. Create the port variables with “bool” datatype and “IN Port” usage for the signals